pyOpenSci/python-package-guide/documentation/hosting-tools/sphinx-python-package-documentation-tools.md

 * Use Sphinx to build your documentation
 * Publish your documentation on ReadTheDocs (or GitHub pages if you are more advanced and also prefer to maintain your website locally)
 * Use `myST` syntax to write your documentation
-* Use sphinx gallery to write tutorials using .py files that automagically have downloadable .py and jupyter notebook files.
+* Use Sphinx gallery to write tutorials using .py files that automagically have downloadable .py and jupyter notebook files.
 Use nbsphinx if you prefer writing tutorials in jupyter notebook format and don't need a grid formatted gallery. *Both of these tools will run your tutorials from beginning to end providing an addition layer of testing to your package!*
 * OPTIONAL: Use [doctest](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) to run the examples in your code's docstrings as a way to make sure that your code's functions and methods (the API) are running as you expect them to.
 ``` -->